 We create green roofs in New York

 Adaptive Green engineers, designs, installs, and maintains green roofs and other products that enable clients to realize the full potential of their buildings.
-We are a leader in the New York green roof industry, having designed and installed the United Nations green roof and the solar photovoltaic system as well as over half a million square feet of green roof and stormwater management systems.
+We are a leader in the New York green roof industry, having designed and installed the United Nations green roof and over half a million square feet of green roof and stormwater management systems throughout the country.

 Adaptive Green is a Minority Business Enterprise (MBE) with New York State and City, and New York City School Construction Authority.